Serapieum-of-alex/pyramids/README.md

 ## pip

-to install the last release you can easly use pip
+to install the last release, you can easily use pip

 ```
-pip install pyramids-gis==0.5.2
+pip install pyramids-gis==0.5.3
 ```

 Quick start